Free Stuff For Students

 IV.
 Economic surplus From Wikipedia, the free encyclopedia

 Note that producer surplus generally flows through to the owners of the factors of production: in perfect competition, no producer surplus accrues to the individual firm.
 This is the same as saying that economic profit is driven to zero.
 Real-world businesses generally own or control some of their inputs, meaning that they receive the producer's surplus due to them: this is known as normal profit, and is a component of the firm's opportunity costs.
-If the markets for factors are perfectly competitive as well, producer surplus ultimately ends up as economic rent to the owners of scarce inputs such a land.
+If the markets for factors are perfectly competitive as well, producer surplus ultimately ends up as economic rent to the owners of scarce inputs such as land.
+Calculating Consumer Surplus Video Consume Surplus Practice Problems Video

 On a standard